mrunaldeo/kanban-board/README.md

 # kanban-board:
 **Technologies Used**
 Frontend:
-*HTML
++HTML
-*CSS
++CSS
-*JavaScript
++JavaScript

 **Project Overview:**
--A Kanban board is a visual tool used to manage tasks and projects by representing work items as cards on a board.
++A Kanban board is a visual tool used to manage tasks and projects by representing work items as cards on a board.
--The board is divided into columns that represent different stages of the workflow (e.g., To Do, In Progress, Done).
++The board is divided into columns that represent different stages of the workflow (e.g., To Do, In Progress, Done).
--Users can move tasks between columns to reflect their current status.
++Users can move tasks between columns to reflect their current status.

 **Main Features**
 -Task Creation: Users can create new tasks with titles and descriptions.